The suspension of a 4-manifold and its applications: Introduction

 Interestingly, while suspending a manifold loses all the geometry, it does give access to many other properties.
-Theorem~\ref{suspM} is applied in three different contexts: to determine the real, complex and quaternionic $K$-theory of $M$, to determine the homotopy type of certain current groups associated to $M$, and to determine the homotopy type of certain gauge groups associated to~$M$.
+Theorem~\ref{suspM} is applied in three different contexts: to determine any reduced generalized cohomology theory of $M$, to determine the homotopy type of certain current groups associated to $M$, and to determine the homotopy type of certain gauge groups associated to~$M$.
 These applications are discussed in detail in Section~\ref{sec:apps}.

 To prove Theorem~\ref{suspM} new methods are developed that use homology and cohomology to detect whether certain maps are null homotopic.
 This generalizes Neisendorfer's work in defining and determining the mod-$p^{r}$ Hopf invariant~\cite{neisendorfer10}.